Ongoing Projects

 Discrimination of prey number and size in the Tokay gecko (MSc project)

 Tokay geckos are sit-and-wait/ ambush predators and prefer larger prey if given the choice between different prey sizes.
 In this Master project we want to investigate their choice behaviour in more detail by presentinhg a wide range of prey sizes as well as number of similar sized prey adding controls for prey movement and volume of choices.
 We exect that discrimination ability based on size will depend on the size difference between option and that choices regarding prey number will depend on how many prey can be captured showing an optimal number that is preferred.
-Finally, we expect geckos to be attracted to faster moving prey in the controls as movement is the main cue that eleicits hunting behaviour.
+Finally, we expect geckos to be attracted to faster moving prey in the controls as movement is the main cue that elicits hunting behaviour.

 Spatial learning in the radial arm maze (ASAB Research Grant funded project)